Ava Lord: Background

 Two detectives following up on Damien Lord's death, Mort and Bob, talk to Ava.
 She claims that Dwight was a stalker who killed Damien out of jealousy.
 They believe her story, and Mort starts sleeping with her.
 They interrogate Agamemnon, who defends Dwight as an upright man who went clean after a wild youth of alcoholism.
 When they speak with Dwight's landlady, she says she let Ava in the night of Damien's murder, and heard a loud fight.
 Bob doubts Ava considerably now, while Mort, still sleeping with Ava, becomes more on-edge towards his partner.
 This culminates with Mort killing Bob, then committing suicide.

 Meanwhile, Dwight is recovering from his near-fatal wounds and calls Ava to inform her he's coming for her soon.
 Ava, with her late husband's financial assets, is joining her corporation with the mob boss Wallenquist.
 Wallenquist, unaffected by Ava's flirting, warns her not to flirt with him again and tells her to tie up her loose end with Dwight and has someone arriving from Phoenix soon to meet her about that.

 Dwight, who now has a new face, poses as Wallenquist's man from Phoenix, accompanied by Gail and Miho.
 Once inside Ava's estate, Manute sees past the new face and captures Dwight.
 Gail and Miho strike from Dwight's car, and Dwight shoots Manute with a hidden .25 he had up his left sleeve.
 Six bullets fail to kill him, and Manute aims at Dwight as Ava grabs one of Manute's guns, shooting Manute in his shoulder.
 Manute falls through a window and upon landing, Miho stabs him in the arms, pinning him to the ground.
 Ava then tries telling Dwight that Manute had her under mind control to manipulate her and Damien and that it would be a cruel irony if he killed her now.
 Dwight finally sees through all the lies and kills Ava.

 Film portrayal

 Ava Lord appears in Sin City: A Dame to Kill For, the sequel to the 2005 movie Sin City, which was based on Miller's graphic novels, released in 2014.
 She features prominently in the third and most substantial story of the film, A Dame to Kill For, which is based on the same story by Frank Miller.
 In the film, Ava is portrayed by actress Eva Green, whose role was announced in January 2013.
 Prior to Green's casting, actresses Rose McGowan and Salma Hayek were rumoured to play Ava, while director Robert Rodríguez and Miller had expressed interest in 2006 for Angelina Jolie to play Ava.

+Reception

+"Ava Lord is one of Eva Green's more hard-boiled character creations in the femme fatale mode."
+Inside that category of stock character, she is also described as a "spider woman", "using men for [her] dirty work" and "stripping them of their wealth and dignity".